 River Purification Boards, Scottish Office Air Pollution inspectorate – Currently SEPA (from 1996)

 Another NDPB, the Scottish Environment Protection Agency (SEPA) is the public body overseeing air and water quality, so mainly focused on the control of urban and industrial pollution.
 But farming is an important source of nitrogen enrichment of watercourses, and also increasingly recognised as a source of greenhouse gases.
 So SEPA has a long-standing, and growing, engagement with rural land management.
 SEPA gains a large part of its funding from licence fees, the balance mainly from the Scottish Government.
 SEPA was formed from the amalgamation of Scotland’s River Purification Boards with air quality functions from the Scottish Office.
-Like SNH, SEPA maintains its own back office capabilities, including its own local office presence across Scotland.
+Like SNH, SEPA maintains its own staff and back office capabilities, including its own local office presence across Scotland.

 Both SNH and SEPA are sponsored by the Scottish Government Environment and Forestry Directorate.

 A new body, Environmental Standards Scotland (ESS), was established in 2021 to fill the enforcement gap left by the withdrawal of the European Commission following Brexit.
 At the same time, a UK Office for Environmental Protection (OEP) was created.
 The interplay between these two and their respective Scottish and UK remits will be a major forum of debate for the future; there are other ‘cross-border public bodies’ with an interest in rural land management, for example the Joint Nature Conservation Committee (JNCC), established in 1991 when the NCC was devolved.